In the beginning, God created...

 These emissaries of the goddess provided the vital link between the tribe and its harmony with nature.
 With sacred rituals, the priestess channeled the creative energy of the Goddess into the world.
 It was the women shamans and medicine women who sustained the communion with nature and kept open the path between the individual, the tribe and the Cosmos.

-A Pagan high priestess offers a hand shake to a North Carolina Bible Believer who refuses her peace gesture while shouting passages of the Bible at her.
+Pagan High Priestess Lianna Costantino offers a hand shake to a North Carolina Bible Believe who refuses her peace gesture while angrily shouting passages of the Bible at her.

 The Goddess cultures suffered the ruthless oppresssion of the patriarchal religions.
 They enslaved the goddess people, subjugating them to the power of the masculine.
 A harsh and discriminating sky-god was introduced, abrogating the influence of the goddesses and the new male priests, usurping the role of the priestesses, established an intolerant and domineering male hegemony over the people.
 Whereas the guardianship of the land had always been the role of women in the goddess cultures, new forms of marriage were enacted in order to shift the succedaneum of land inheritance to the male, which became the foundation of man's power and political authority.
 Woman, in the personification of Eve, was condemned for the fall of mankind from the sky-god's grace and women became religiously bound as the property of men.